Soulis Papadopoulos: Managerial career

 At the start of the 2012–13 season, in October 2012 and after consecutive bad results during the championship, Papadopoulos resigned as coach of Doxa Drama and was subsequently hired again by Olympiacos Volos, where he stayed until January 2013.
 Papadopoulos then returned to the Superleague to take over management of former league powerhouse Aris in March 2013.
 Given the club's financial situation and struggling nature, Papadopoulos successfully managed to stay clear of relegation at the end the season, but terminated his contract in June, only to be re-appointed in December that same year to replace Zoran Milinković.
 His second tenure with Aris was less successful however, and after a loss against Ergotelis in March 2014, which solidified Aris' relegation to the Football League, Papadopoulos resigned.

 In July 2014, he took over management of Cretan club Chania in the Football League but was replaced in October that same year.
 He was re-appointed in January 2015 and stayed in Chania for one more month.
-In March, he moved to AE Larissa until the end of the season.
+In March, he moved to AEL until the end of the season.

-In August 2015, Papadopoulos was hired by Lamia, departing after a loss against his former club AE Larissa during the opening match of the 2015–16 Football League season.
+In August 2015, Papadopoulos was hired by Lamia, departing after a loss against his former club AEL during the opening match of the 2015–16 Football League season.
 In October 2015 Papadopoulos returned for a third time in his career to Olympiacos Volos, departing in December.

 After a one-year break, Papadopoulos was hired by former Superleague club Ergotelis in the Gamma Ethniki in January 2017.
 Although considered a title contender, Ergotelis trailed 7 points behind Ionikos when Papadopoulos took over.
 Nevertheless, Papadopoulos achieved a remarkable unbeaten record (12 wins, 3 draws) to narrowly finish on top of the 2016–17 Gamma Ethniki Group 4 Table, achieving promotion to the Football League.
 His stay was not renewed for the next season however, due to the departure of former club president Georgios Vrentzos, and an eventual change in club leadership.

 In December 2017, Papadopoulos was hired by Gamma Ethniki side Asteras Amaliada, with whom he won his second Gamma Ethniki title in a row, leading the club to the top of the Group 5 Table and the Football League promotion play-offs.
 However, he was fired after a 3–0 away loss to Irodotos in the opening match of the play-offs.